omidarmat/webDevNotes/JavaScript/javascript-theory.md

 ```

 > **_Note_** | Event delegation is a nice solution for situations where we want to work with elements that are not yet on the page in the runtime.
 This is a common use case of event delegation, especially with buttons that are added dynamically to the webpage while using the application.

+# **Problem solving framework**

+In order to solve a problem, first of all you need to stay calm and slow down.
+Do NOT just jump at a problem without a plan.
+In order to be able to solve a problem, you need to take a very logical and rational approach.

+Here is a 4-step framework that can help you take this logical and rational approach to solve a problem:

+1. Make sure you **fully understand the problem**.
+Ask all the questions you need to get a clear picture of the problem.
+This way you can step back and take a high-level look at the big picture.
+2. **Divide and conquer:** Break a big problem into smaller sub-problems.
+These smaller sub-problems are a lot easier to solve.
+This step will also help you with the first step, which is to fully understand the problem.
+This is an essential method of problem solving.
+It is not limited to programming.
+3. Do as much **research** as you need.
+You should attempt to implement a sub-problem with your own coding abilities, but if you find yourselft constantly hitting a wall, start your research.
+You can go for Google, Stack overflow, and MDN.
+Researching is a huge part of a programmer's job.
+4. For bigger problems, **write pseudo-code** before writing the actual code.

+> **_Note_** | Try to develop a genuine curiosity and passion for understanding how things actaully work, not only in programming, but in the whole world.